 Zone 9 Gardening Month by Month

-February – If you are going to start seeds inside, now is the time to do so.
+February – If you are going to start seeds inside and didn’t in January, you need to as soon as possible.
 Your average last frost date is probably sometime this month.
 You don’t need to plant right away but you need to be ready to plant in early March.
 You can probably go ahead and sow pea and bean seeds outside this month.
 You can also plant potatoes this month.